zachboth/the-vanual/_posts/2015-01-03-bed-and-kitchen.markdown

 #### <span class="number"><span>2</span></span> Build bed using braces

-Using the same technique as done with the walls, the bed was assembled by securing them with braces and attaching them to the wheel well boxes.
-A middle column was constructed to support the middle strut of the bed.
+Using the same technique as done with the walls, the bed should be assembled by securing them with braces and attaching them to the wheel well boxes.
+A center column should be built to support the middle piece of wood.

 <div class="flexslider article-slider">
 <ul class="slides">